cryptopanter/Btc-signature-check/README.md

 As we know, **traditional bitcoin addresses begin with the number “1”** and are derived from the public key, which is derived from the private key.
 Although anyone can send bitcoin to a “1” address, that bitcoin can only be spent by presenting the corresponding private key signature and public key hash.

+**Bitcoin addresses that begin with the number “3”** are pay-to-script hash (P2SH) addresses, sometimes erroneously called multisignature or multisig addresses.
+They designate the beneficiary of a bitcoin transaction as the hash of a script, instead of the owner of a public key.
+The feature was introduced in January 2012 with BIP-16 (see Appendix C), and is being widely adopted because it provides the opportunity to add functionality to the address itself.
+Unlike transactions that “send” funds to traditional “1” bitcoin addresses, also known as a pay-to-public-key-hash (P2PKH), funds sent to “3” addresses require something more than the presentation of one public key hash and one private key signature as proof of ownership.
+The requirements are designated at the time the address is created, within the script, and all inputs to this address will be encumbered with the same requirements.

+A P2SH address is created from a transaction script, which defines who can spend a transaction output (for more details, see “Pay-to-Script-Hash (P2SH)”).
+Encoding a P2SH address involves using the same double-hash function as used during creation of a bitcoin address, only applied on the script instead of the public key:

+script hash = RIPEMD160(SHA256(script))